Ccash6-maker/doctor_on_call_simulator/README.md

 Installation

     pygame – for graphics, UI, and event handling.
+    NOTE- pygame does not function with the most recent python (3.14), as of 12/10/25.
+        Must use 3.11 or 3.12 for pygame to runproperly

 Install by using - pip install pygame

     No Installation needed for the ones below